)I love grilling and I have been grilling different types of protein for a long time and I’m not new to marination.

 I have written on many spices and sauces I have used to marinate on this blog.
-However, I discovered a new sauce recently that blew me away.
+However, I discovered a new sauce recently called Poi-Poi Sauce that blew me away.

-Poi-Poi sauce is a well blended mix of pepper and many spices and roots which uplifts the taste of any type of food.
+Poi-Poi sauce is strong well blended mix of pepper and many spices and roots which uplifts the taste of just any type of food

-The beauty of the sauce is the ability to use without cooking.
-It can be glazed on bread or eaten directly with rice, beans, pasta etc. It can also be used as stew and condiment.
+The beauty of the sauce is the ability to use without cooking; Glazed on bread or eaten directly with rice, beans, pasta etc. It can also be used as stew and condiment.

 I have used it to prepare many dishes and I’m going to be posting them gradually here.